Genki Travel Health Insurance Review: Is It Worth It?

 Step 1: Request a Quote

 Before committing to a policy, Genki allows potential customers to get a free quote.
-Kick things off by popping over to Genki's website and fill in the basics: how old you are, where you're from, and when you're planning to start your travels.
+Kick things off by popping over to Genki's website and filling in the basics: how old you are, where you're from, and when you're planning to start your travels.

 This first step is s like getting a sneak peek at what your insurance might cost without having to commit to anything just yet.